ZhengdongWang/zhengdongwang.com/productivity.md

 Reading productivity advice is really fun for me.
 It's a great way to procrastinate.
 Don't worry about all the work I'm not doing now.
 I'm improving my system, which is even more important!
 In fact, with this new system I'll be so much more productive than I was before.
 I'll easily make up for not working now, right?

-At the same time I take productivity advice too seriously.
-If you're actively looking for productivity essays to read (like me), you might be like me.
-This section is for you.
-Some of the worst I've felt about myself was guilt over not being more productive after reading other people's advice.
-Here are these Really Smart and Successful People who are Productive Forces of Nature.
+Of course reading productivity advice gets self-destructive quite easily.
+I've felt so guilty for not being more productive after reading about other people.
+Here are these Really Smart and Successful and Productive Forces of Nature.
 They have it all figured out, and they're even feeding me the steps.
-Why can I not simply Be Better.
+Why can I not Simply Be Better.

-I can identify "this one weird trick" and "doctors hate 'em!" as scams pretty easily.
-Productivity advice is a better concealed scam.
-Nobody ever becomes 10X or even 2X more productive after reading a self-help book or starting the Pomodoro Technique.
+Though better concealed, productivity advice is a scam like "this one weird trick" and "doctors hate 'em."
+Nobody ever becomes even twice as productive after starting the Pomodoro Technique.
+You can thank the efficient market of yourself for that.

-Honestly!
-Here are two hopefully clarifying reasons why, with very original names from me:

-1. No Free Lunch: You are no more productive after implementing a productivity trick than you were before.
-  * You're using the same willpower to adhere to your new productivity trick as you were to stop procrastinating.
-It's the same crappy willpower.
-  * You will optimize to be as lazy as possible within the constraints of your new trick.
-  * You will exploit the unique weaknesses of your new trick.
-  * You will feel a false sense of productivity having implemented your new trick.
-2. Efficient Markets: If there existed a productivity trick that you could feasibly implement and actually made you 2X more productive, you've already implemented it.
-  * I've met people who are 2X more productive than other people.
-But have you met anyone who suddenly forced themselves to be 2X more productive?
-Not me.

-Oh you want some "empirical evidence" ok:

-* Alexey Guzey has some good examples of [every productivity system stops working eventually and there’s nothing you can do about it](https://guzey.com/productivity/#every-productivity-system-stops-working-eventually-and-theres-nothing-you-can-do-about-it).
-* Another example of the holy grail not existing is in [how famous creative people allegedly spent their time](https://podio.com/site/creative-routines).
-Notice how literally anything will work.

-So what to do.
-Well I try to:

-* Realize productivity advice is just for fun.
-I like playing those farming games where you can rearrange your plots and sprinklers so your farm is more efficient.
-Imagining the marginal efficiency improvements is the fun part for me.
-If my farm was super important to my life, it would no longer be fun.
-* Stop caring about productivity.
-Work is but a narrow sliver of the full range of human experience.
-Go outside.
-* Be nice to yourself.
-Everybody sucks at not procrastinating.
+So try to remember that productivity advice is just for fun.
+Like reading a niche celebrity tabloid, or playing a farming minigame.
+And "work," traditionally construed, is but a sliver of the full range of human experience.
+Finally, be nice to yourself.
+Everybody procrastinates something.
+And looking at [how famous creatives allegedly spent their time](https://podio.com/site/creative-routines), literally anything will work.

-Okay now that you know that time for what you came for.
+Okay, now what you came for. **Everybody is saying the same thing.**

-**Everybody is saying the same thing.** At least, it looks that way from the quotes I picked.
-I grouped the things people into what I think is the same about them.
+At least, it looks that way from the quotes I picked, which I organized into sections.
 You should read the original essays just to make sure.
-Another reason to read them in full is because I quoted only the parts that are relevant to my life, which is not your life.

-By the way, the counterexample to "everybody is saying the same thing" is [Agnes Callard](https://twitter.com/AgnesCallard/status/1503108298349838336).
-And remember also [it is not all up to you](https://escapingflatland.substack.com/p/childhoods).
+Another reason to read them in full is because I cherrypicked the parts relevant to my life, which is not your life.
+(By the way, "everybody saying the same thing" is everybody [except Agnes Callard](https://twitter.com/AgnesCallard/status/1503108298349838336).)

 {% capture adriene %}Yoga with Adriene, [often:](https://www.youtube.com/channel/UCFKE7WVJfvaHW5q283SxchA){% endcapture %}
 {% capture alexander %}Christopher Alexander, [in the foreword for Patterns of Software:](https://www.goodreads.com/en/book/show/685486){% endcapture %}